It's a well-documented fact that airline travel dries out your skin.

 6. Try to bring along some healthy snacks

-If you’re in the air for more than 14 hours continuously then… just do what you can.
+If you're in the air for more than 14 hours continuously, then do what you can.

 7. Lightly exfoliate when you get off the plane

 The skin care shouldn't stop when you get off the plane.